rwk-unil/sib24/optimize_code/README.md

 # Optimize your code

 This section provides a few "easy-to-implement" tips and trick to optimize (Python) code.
+Note that the Notebooks are *read-only* create a local copy to edit them and play around.

 ## Activity O1 - Python and C optimization notebook